DopikAI-Labs/ViGPT/README.md

 ## Overview
 > Large language models (LLMs) and their applications in low-resource languages (such as in Vietnamese) are limited due to lack of training data and benchmarking datasets.
 This paper introduces a practical real-world implementation of a question answering system for Vietnamese, called ViGPTQA, leveraging the power of LLM.
 Since there is no effective LLM in Vietnamese to date, we also propose, evaluate, and open-source an instruction-tuned LLM for Vietnamese, named ViGPT.
 ViGPT demonstrates exceptional performances, especially on real-world scenarios.
 We curate a new set of benchmark datasets that encompass both AI- and human-generated data, providing a comprehensive evaluation framework for Vietnamese LLMs.
 By achieving state-of-the-art results and approaching other multilingual LLMs, our instruction-tuned LLM underscores the need for dedicated Vietnamese-specific LLMs.
 Our open-source model supports customized and privacy-fulfilled Vietnamese language processing systems.

-Join our benchmarking challenge: [DopikAI's LLM Challenge](https://aihub.vn/competitions/596?fbclid=IwAR21G61Kqm2t8_TdVjfuMN4fic-T41_tqS6OntQBMrdo3jHndEpNvFGzRhE#learn_the_details-evaluation).
+- Join our benchmarking challenge: [DopikAI's LLM Challenge](https://aihub.vn/competitions/596?fbclid=IwAR21G61Kqm2t8_TdVjfuMN4fic-T41_tqS6OntQBMrdo3jHndEpNvFGzRhE#learn_the_details-evaluation).
+- Join our HuggingFace organization to test ViGPT: [Join DopikAI's page](https://huggingface.co/dopikai/) (auto approved), and test [vi-gpt-170k](https://huggingface.co/dopikai/vi-gpt-170k).

 ## Requirements and Installation
 #### Create virtual environment